site24x7/plugins/bitbucket/README.md

 # Plugin for monitoring Atlassian Bit Bucket
 ---

-On-Premise Solution for Atlassian Bit Bucket
+A plugin to monitoring the Atlassian Bit Bucket on-premises solution

 ### Prerequisites